Siamese Neural Network for Label-Efficient Critical Phenomena Prediction in 3D Percolation Models: Introduction

-\section{1.
-Introduction}
+\section{Introduction}

-The advent of machine learning (ML) has revolutionized scientific inquiry by enabling unprecedented modeling of complex systems across scales, from quantum materials to astrophysical networks \cite{alzubi2018machine, thiyagalingam2022scientific}.
-Beyond its transformative impact on industrial paradigms—evident in autonomous systems \cite{shalev2016safe}, personalized medicine \cite{Char2018ImplementingML}, and algorithmic finance \cite{Lin2012MachineLI}—ML is reshaping fundamental physics research by addressing long-standing challenges in statistical mechanics and phase transition theory \cite{Jordan2015MachineLT, mohri2018foundations}.
-Specifically, ML methodologies offer a paradigm shift by transcending the limitations of traditional analytical frameworks, enabling novel insights into emergent phenomena, and simultaneously complementing conventional computational and experimental methods \cite{xue2023machine, hu2023universality}.
-This synergy between data-centric algorithms and physical principles not only enhances predictive accuracy but also unveils hidden patterns in complex systems, establishing ML as an indispensable tool for modern theoretical physics.
+The advent of machine learning (ML) has profoundly influenced scientific inquiry by enabling powerful modeling of complex systems across scales, from quantum materials to astrophysical networks\cite{alzubi2018machine, thiyagalingam2022scientific}.
+Beyond its transformative impact on industrial paradigms—evident in autonomous systems\cite{shalev2016safe}, personalized medicine\cite{Char2018ImplementingML}, and algorithmic finance\cite{Lin2012MachineLI}—ML is reshaping fundamental physics research by addressing long-standing challenges in statistical mechanics and phase transition theory\cite{Jordan2015MachineLT, mohri2018foundations}.
+Specifically, ML methodologies offer a paradigm shift by transcending the limitations of traditional analytical frameworks, enabling novel insights into emergent phenomena, and simultaneously complementing conventional computational and experimental methods\cite{xue2023machine, hu2023universality}.
+This synergy between data-centric algorithms and physical principles not only enhances predictive accuracy but also unveils hidden patterns in complex systems, highlighting the potential of ML as a powerful tool for modern theoretical physics.

-Phase transitions, as cornerstones of statistical and condensed matter physics, have traditionally been analyzed through theoretical frameworks and numerical simulations \cite{yangyuxiang, lifshitz2013statistical}.
-While Monte Carlo (MC) methods have yielded critical insights into low-dimensional systems, their computational demands and scaling limitations become prohibitive in high dimensions ($d>2$), where critical fluctuations span non-trivial length scales \cite{fishman2013monte, PhysRevLettNewman}.
-This challenge has catalyzed the integration of ML, particularly deep learning architectures, into phase transition studies.
-Contemporary research demonstrates ML's transformative potential in predicting critical phenomena and elucidating non-equilibrium dynamics, surpassing conventional methods in efficiency and accuracy \cite{hu2017discovering, van2017learning}.
-Notable examples include supervised neural network classifications of phases in the 2D Ising model \cite{Carrasquilla2016MachineLP}, demonstrating that ML models can learn physically meaningful features directly from raw spin configurations, even without prior specification of traditional order parameters.